ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 ### Communicating between Doc and Viewer in Webview

 Webview is for Native apps.
-In Webview, the AMP Viewer can see the AMP document, but the AMP document cannot identify the AMP Viewer.
-The AMP Viewer can talk to the AMP document, but the AMP document doesn’t know who to respond to.
+In Webview, the Viewer can see the AMP document, but the AMP document cannot identify the Viewer.
+The Viewer can talk to the AMP document, but the AMP document doesn’t know who to respond to.
 To allow communication between the two, we need to create a 2-way connection.

 <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>

 #### Creating a 2-way connection

-1. The AMP Viewer starts by polling the AMP Document every x milliseconds until the AMP Document is loaded and ready.
+1. The Viewer starts by polling the AMP Document every x milliseconds until the AMP Document is loaded and ready.

    <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>

 2. When the AMP document loads, it receives a “Are you there?”  polling message but the AMP document doesn't know who to respond to.
-For this reason, the AMP Viewer uses the [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) to create a 2-way connection.
+For this reason, the Viewer uses the [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) to create a 2-way connection.

 3. The Viewer creates two ports: one for the Viewer and one for the AMP Document.
 The Viewer sends a port with its polling message to the AMP Document.